sqlalchemy-psql-upsert

 # SQLAlchemy PostgreSQL Upsert

-A high-performance Python library for PostgreSQL UPSERT operations with intelligent conflict resolution using temporary tables and advanced CTE algorithm.
+A high-performance Python library for PostgreSQL UPSERT operations with intelligent conflict resolution using PostgreSQL temporary tables and atomic MERGE statements.
+Designed for reliability, data integrity, and modern Python development with comprehensive type safety.

 ## 🚀 Features

-- **Temporary Table Strategy**: Uses PostgreSQL temporary tables for efficient staging and conflict analysis
+- **Temporary Table Staging**: Uses PostgreSQL temporary tables for efficient, isolated staging and conflict analysis

 - **Multi-constraint Support**: Handles primary keys, unique constraints, and composite constraints simultaneously